 The rapid growth of information technology has resulted in a large legal lacuna as evidenced by the lack of regulatory mechanisms in our laws.
 Several unco-ordinated initiatives have been undertaken by various organisations.
-The Commission recognised the need for a co-ordinated approach and has embarked on unifying the various initiatives.
-Work on the project is in progress.
+The Commission recognised the need for a co-ordinated approach and embarked on unifying the various initiatives.
+The Commission organised a Stakeholders Workshop on the subject at Whitesands Hotel, on the $27^{\text{th}} - 30^{\text{th}}$ August, 2002.
+The Workshop Report has since been forwarded to Sheria House.